-Though the label now produces entire clothing collections for both men and women, it is undoubtedly best known for its “intrecciato” leather, an intricate, hand-woven technique that cross-hatches leather or suede to create a textured checkerboard pattern.
+Although the label now produces entire clothing collections for both men and women, it is undoubtedly best known for its “intrecciato” leather, an intricate, hand-woven technique that cross-hatches leather or suede to create a textured checkerboard pattern.

-Faced with falling sales toward the end of the 20th century, the brand actually experimented with different forms of branding, including a large ‘BV’ insignia, but its distinctive intrecciato has proven to be its greatest trademark, and is now the sole external indicator of the Bottega Veneta brand.
+Faced with falling sales toward the end of the 20th century, the brand actually experimented with different forms of branding, including a large “BV” insignia, but its distinctive intrecciato has proven to be its greatest trademark and is now the sole external indicator of the Bottega Veneta brand.

-This subtle approach to luxury branding is something that Vogue magazine highlighted as an example of “stealth wealth”: covert consumption of luxury without necessarily being showy about it.
-Regardless, Bottega Veneta is a perfect case study in a practice that has defined many of the world’s most successful fashion brands: finding a unique aesthetic and taking total ownership of it.
+This subtle approach to luxury branding is something that Vogue highlights as an example of “stealth wealth”: covert consumption of luxury without necessarily being showy about it.
+Regardless, Bottega Veneta is a perfect case study in a practice that has defined many of the world’s most successful high-end clothing brands: finding a unique aesthetic and taking total ownership of it.